bitcoin/bitcoin/doc/build-osx.md

 Other commands:

-    ./bitcreditd -daemon # to start the bitcoin daemon.
+    ./bitcreditd -daemon # to start the credits daemon.
     ./bitcredit-cli --help  # for a list of command-line options.
     ./bitcredit-cli help    # When the daemon is running, to get a list of RPC commands